On a smoothness characterization for good moduli spaces: Introduction

-After releasing the first version of this preprint, Michel Brion pointed us to a result of his \cite[4.3 Corollaire 1]{Bri:93} which gives further evidence for Conjecture \ref{conj:nicely-pure} \ref{conj:nicely-pure::cofree->npure}.
-Precisely, Brion proves that if $V$ is a properly stable representation of a reductive group (not necessarily connected), and if $\codim V \smallsetminus V^{\pr} \geq 2$, then $K[V]$ cannot be a free $K[V]^G$ module.
+\begin{remark}[Relationship to a result of Brion] Michel Brion pointed us to a result of his \cite[4.3 Corollaire 1]{Bri:93} which gives some evidence for an affirmative answer to Question \ref{q:nicely-pure}\ref{conj:nicely-pure::cofree->pure}.
+Precisely, Brion proves that if $V$ is a properly stable representation of a reductive group (not necessarily connected), and if $\codim(V \smallsetminus V^{\pr}) \geq 2$, then $K[V]$ cannot be a free $K[V]^G$ module.
 Here $V^{\pr}$ is the locus of orbits of principal type.
-Since $V^{\pr} \subset V^{s}$, it follows that such representations are not pure.
+Since $V^{\pr} \subset V^{s}$, it follows that such representations are not pure. \end{remark}

+\begin{remark}[Reducible representations] We note that the irreducibility assumption in Question \ref{q:nicely-pure} \ref{conj:nicely-pure::main} cannot be dropped, even when $G$ is simple.
+The smallest example we know to illustrate this, which we learned from Gerald Schwarz, is the $\SL_3$-representation $V = \Sym^2(\CC^3) \oplus (\CC^3)^{\oplus 2}$.
+The fact that the irreducibility assumption cannot be dropped is completely analogous to the picture for finite groups.
+Indeed, for a faithful representation $V$ of a finite group $G$, if $V^f$ denotes the open set on which $G$ acts freely, then the condition that $V\smallsetminus V^f$ is a divisor is necessary but not sufficient for cofreeness of $V$.
+For a simple example, consider the $\mu_4$-action on $\CC^2$ with weights $(1,2)$.

+Although reducible, pure, non-cofree representations do exist, the conditions of purity and cofreeness are both quite rare for reducible representations.
+Indeed, for semisimple groups, any representation with no trivial summands and at least two properly stable summands cannot be cofree; similarly, for a reductive group, any representation with at least two properly stable summands cannot be pure.
+To see the former statement, note that any properly stable $G$-representation has dimension at least $\dim G +1$, and by \cite[Theorem 8.9]{PoVi:94} if $G$ is semisimple then any coregular (and thus cofree) representation with no trivial summands has dimension at most $2 \dim G$.
+To see the latter statement, note that if $V$ and $W$ are properly stable representations then the Hilbert--Mumford criterion implies that $(V^s \oplus W) \cup (V \oplus W^s) \subset (V \oplus W)^{s}$.
+Since $\codim_V (V\smallsetminus V^s) \geq 1$ and $\codim_W (W \smallsetminus W^s) \geq 1$, we see that $\codim_{V\oplus W}((V \oplus W)\smallsetminus (V \oplus W)^{s}) \geq 2$. \end{remark}